 - Through a partnership through with Curative, UHD is offering COVID-19 testing on campus through a kiosk located outside the Student Life Center.

-- UHD’s testing will be free of charge and available to the university community and the public from 8 a.m.- 6 p.m.
-Monday through Friday.
+- UHD’s testing will be free of charge and available to the university community and the public from 8 a.m.- 6 p.m. seven days a week.
 Persons may sign up for appointments through the Curative portal and must then check-in online before their visit.

 - To make an appointment, click on the links below:

 - Presentation of a photo identification and insurance card is suggested when arriving for testing, but not required.
 After persons are tested at the kiosk, they will receive their results through e-mail and text message.
 In addition, there is no limit to testing frequency.